Intelliware/torontoopendata-addresspoints-geocoder/README.md

 Given a well formed Toronto street address, such as "200 Adelaide St W", the service will return details associated with that address.
 * Primitive address parsing at the moment....
-* Every Toronto address is geoceded so noneed for address interpolation
+* Every Toronto address is geoceded so no need for address interpolation
 * Returns Latitude and Longitude of address
 * For more details see the [source dataset information](http://www1.toronto.ca/wps/portal/open_data/open_data_item_details?vgnextoid=91415f9cd70bb210VgnVCM1000003dd60f89RCRD&vgnextchannel=6e886aa8cc819210VgnVCM10000067d60f89RCRD).